MetaMask/SIPs/SIPS/sip-20.md

 ### RPC Methods

-This SIP introduces new RPC method for sending data to the external connections.
+This SIP introduces a new RPC method for sending data to the external connections (if supported).

 #### snap_sendData

 Snap can use `snap_sendData` RPC method to send data specified within request params.
-The proposed RPC method `snap_sendData` SHOULD be a restricted RPC method requiring user consent before usage via the permission system.
+The proposed RPC method `snap_sendData` SHOULD be a restricted RPC method.
 The RPC method SHOULD only be available to Snaps.
 Snap MUST specify destination which is URL identifier of an external connection (e.g. websocket).
 Destination MUST be exact match of some of the URLs defined in manifest's permission caveats within `endowment:external-data`.

-The `snap_sendData` JSON-RPC method takes an object as parameters, which has the following properties:
+The `snap_sendData` JSON-RPC method takes an object as parameters, which has `data` and `destination` properties.
-- `data` (required, `string` or `binary`): A data, which MUST NOT be empty.
-- `destination` (required, `string`): A data destination which is one of the WebSocket URLs specified in the manifest, which MUST NOT be empty.

 Example:
 ```json